 No information on the embankment and foundation materials were available for the Fly Ash Landfill, but foundation materials are anticipated to be similar to those of the Evaporation Pond based on the proximity of the units.

 Annual Inspection Summary

 In general, signage was present at each CCR unit and no issues were observed at the CCR units which threatened structural integrity.
-This report summarizes the first annual inspection required by 40 CFR 257.83(b).
-Therefore, there are no prior annual inspection reports to evaluate.

 Fly Ash Landfill